smartinternz02/SI-GuidedProject-713003-1706137475/README.md

 ## Specify the Business Problem

-The specified business problem revolves around:
+The specified business problem revolves around the following:

 - Ensuring a reliable and defect-free application.
 - Achieving cost savings and faster time-to-market through automated testing.